Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 ---

+## 3.7 Start server - System starts a web server on the given port and presents that the server was started and writes a note in the access log.

+Test-id: UC1.4

+### Description

+Start the server with a given port and resource.

+### Test steps

+1. Launch server with a given port and resource
+2. Check output message.
+3. Check access log for note.

+### Expected Result

+The server should print out a message that it has started and add that to the access log.

+---

-## 3.7 Start server - Error on port taken
+## 3.8 Start server - Error on port taken

 Test-id: UC1.4a